pschachte/wybe/benchmarks/nrev/README.md

 There may be multiple versions of this benchmark for each language:

   1. `nrev`: a recursive implementation of all algorithms
+  2. `nrev_imp`: an imperative implementation of all but reverse
-  2. `nrev_destr`: where possible, an iterative implementation that repeatedly destructively appends each element to the end of the list.
+  3. `nrev_destr`: where possible, an iterative implementation that repeatedly destructively appends each element to the end of the list.

 Each test program name begins with the language name and follows with one of the